MobMonRob/DSL4GeometricAlgebra/README.md

 #### Geometric objects with intrinsic orientation type

-The orientation type of these objects corresponds with the outer product null space representation (OPNS), sometimes also named as "direct" representation.
+The orientation types of these objects correspond with the so called outer product null space representation (OPNS), sometimes also named as "direct" representation.
 The objects are constructed by joining points.

 | object | grade | type | formula |
 | :---------- | :------ | :----| :-------- |